 The doctor will examine the following parts of your body:

 A blood test and chest x-ray will also be conducted.
 If you are expecting, ask to postpone the medical exam session.

-The doctor will examine the mental health of the applicant and evaluate:
+The doctor will examine the mental health of the applicant and evaluate the following:

 What the doctor is looking for, especially in the applicants, is:

-- Current physical or mental disorders connected with dangerous or violent behavior.
+- Current physical or mental disorders are connected with dangerous or violent behavior.

-- Current physical or mental disorders connected with dangerous or violent behavior that might happen again.
+- Current physical or mental disorders are connected with dangerous or violent behavior that might happen again.

 You will become inadmissible if the two options are actual for the applicant.